pgrzmil/tetro/README.md

 Sounds made by:
 * NenadSimic from https://opengameart.org/ licensed on CC-BY 3.0.
 * Tim Mortimer from https://opengameart.org/ licensed on CC-BY 3.0.
+* FoxSynergy from https://opengameart.org/ licensed on CC-BY 3.0.

 Thanks guys for free assets!